AnyChart/docs.anychart.com/Gauges/Pointers_and_Data.md

   marker.enabled(true);
 ```

-The marker size is rather small by default, so we need to use the {api:anychart.core.gauge.pointers.marker#size}**.size()**{api} method to make the marker visible, so the code will look as below:
+The marker size is rather small by default, so we need to use the {api:anychart.core.gauge.pointers.Marker#size}**.size()**{api} method to make the marker visible, so the code will look as below:

 ```
   //marker